 Now let’s take a look at my simple, seven-step process for creating beautiful DIY headshots.
 Of course, this approach isn’t the only way to get great results, but in my experience, it works very well!

 Step 1: Wear Professional, Neutral Clothes Without Many Accessories

-This is a headshot, so the photo will not include pants, shoes, etc. While there’s nothing wrong with completing your look, there’s no need to get caught up in the process!
+As you prepare, remember that you’ll be taking a headshot.
+The photo will not include pants, shoes, etc. While there’s nothing wrong with completing your look, there’s no need to get caught up in the process!

-In photography, lighting is everything.
-The right light will result in a stunning, flattering photo – whereas the wrong light will give you a grungy, unpleasant shot.
+In portrait photography, lighting is key.
+The right light will result in a stunning, flattering photo, while the wrong light will give you a grungy, unpleasant shot.

-If the weather is good and you’d like to take your headshot outdoors, then head out on a heavily overcast day (though make sure you capture the image when the overcast light is still strong, in the 10 AM to 2 PM window).
+If the weather is warm and you’d like to take your headshot outdoors, then go out on a heavily overcast day (though make sure you capture the image when the overcast light is still strong).

 You also have the option of shooting during the golden hours – the hour or two after sunrise and before sunset – but I’d recommend against this; while golden hour light is soft and, well, golden, it’s stronger and more difficult to control than the soft light you get on overcast days.

 If you decide to capture your headshot indoors, you’re going to want to shoot near a window.
 I’d recommend taking your photo on an overcast day, but you also have the option of photographing during sunny weather – as long as you can find a north- or south-facing window that doesn’t let the sun stream in.
 Alternatively, you can hang a white sheet over the window to diffuse any bright light.